 - Anime Hair: Usually when she's in her Lola disguise.
 This was lampshaded twice.

 - Big Eater: Skinny as she is, one wonders where she puts it all.

 - Blind Without 'Em: Lilly can't tell a person from a post without her contacts.

-- Catchphrase: Distinctive more in the way she says them that the words themselves:
+- Catchphrase: Distinctive more in the way she says them than in the words themselves:

 - "Aw, man!"

-- Cloudcuckoolander: She's a bit spacey in an Adorkable way.
+- Cloudcuckoolander: She's a bit spacey in a Genki Girl way.

 - Cute Clumsy Girl: She's even more clumsy than Miley, despite being very athletic.